 There are clearly defined seasons, and the country is equipped to deal with even the most extreme weather.
 No closing the schools because of a bit of snow here!

 Spending meaningful time with one’s family and friends is valued above most other things, and the Norwegians demonstrate that a healthy work-life balance is not only very important, but also attainable.

 Speaking as a musician and music teacher, it is also abundantly clear to me that Norway has a profound respect for the arts, and the country invests in it.

 There is much that is great about life in Norway, but it has been far from easy, and I am still finding my feet in this wonderfully strange and beautiful land.
-I decided to start this blog to share my experience of what it has been like to leave my own country behind and reinvent myself in a culture that is so markedly different from my own.
+I decided to start this blog to document and share my experience of what it has been like to leave my own country behind and reinvent myself in a culture that is so markedly different from my own.

 Moving to another country is an amazing experience, but no one really tells you how hard it can be.
 Since I came to Norway there have been ups and there have been downs.
 There have been life-altering successes and there have been what seemed like insurmountable challenges.
 There has been laughter and there have been tears.
 And some things have just been downright hilarious.

 Dear reader, I want to share this journey with you.
 My hope is to offer an entertaining but authentic account of what it has been like to start a new life in Scandinavia, however funny, difficult or plain embarrassing this might sometimes have been.
 So please watch this space for more stories from my life in the north, and thanks for stopping by.